killerbossoriginal/quaderno/Inglese/The theatres.md

+The first theatre in London has been built in

+Most important theatres:
+- The Globe
+- The Swan

 The theathres developed expecially in Southwark (like today's Las Vegas).
 In Soutwark (a place out of London walls) there was:
 - Theatres